curiousoffice/playbook/README.rst

 Our main business is consulting projects.
 Those projects start with sales and go through a normal flow of designing, developing, shipping, monitoring, and iterating.
-We should do such a good job for our clients that they will want to poach us, and be such a great place to work that we can be confident our teammates won't leave.
+The goal is to  do such a good job for our clients that they  want to poach us, and to be such a great place to work that we can be confident our teammates won't leave.

 Investment